wcjohnson/redux-components/docs-site/pages/docs/docs.md

 ## Before We Begin

+### Redux

+redux-components is a library that aims to improve implementation, readability, and code reuse for state models based on [Redux](http://redux.js.org).
+We assume that if you're here, you're using Redux and are familiar with all the core concepts described in [its documentation](http://redux.js.org).
+If not, read that first.

+### A Note on Example Code

-> Example code in this document is written in ES2015+ syntax.
-In particular, you will need
-> `babel-plugin-transform-class-properties` and `babel-plugin-transform-decorators-legacy`
-> to compile the examples as written.
+Example code in this document is written in ES2015+ syntax.
+In particular, you will need `babel-plugin-transform-class-properties` and `babel-plugin-transform-decorators-legacy` to compile the examples as written.

+If you can't (or won't) use futuristic code transforms, check out the FAQ entry: [I Don't Have Decorators](#faq)

 ## Components